kodethon/kodethon.github.io/_posts/2017-03-28-hello-world.markdown

   </div>
 </div>

-<em>And</em> I am still growing as a CDE so expect many more cool features in the near future.

 Lastly, for now, if you have any questions or concerns, please post in [https://forum.kodethon.com](https://forum.kodethon.com), where other users or the administrators themselves can help you.
-Thank you for reading!
+Thank you for reading and stay tuned for more news.

-At your service, Kodethon.
+At your service, <em>Kodethon</em>.